 Don't be silly!
 Lots of people who stutter are successful.
 This thought is so self-defeating.
 You need to beat it!
-Section Three situations, thoughts that drive anxiety and avoidance, safety behaviours, mental self-images, and physical anxiety symptoms.
+65 then guided to build an individualised model of their anxiety, incorporating information from their pre-treatment assessments of unhelpful thoughts and beliefs and avoided situations.
+The guide includes avoided situations, thoughts that drive anxiety and avoidance, safety behaviours, mental self-images, and physical anxiety symptoms.
 When the user has constructed the model, it is used later in the program to establish behavioural experiments and to target unhelpful imagery for correction.
-The accompanying diagram gives an example of an individual formulation that might occur for a user.
+The diagram gives an example of an individual formulation that might occur for a user.
 It relates to the social event of a formal work dinner with strangers.

+Section Three.
 This section is an extensive psychoeducation package based on the Clark and Wells model.
 Situation avoidance and safety behaviours are explained in detail, with examples.
-Users are then guided to build an individualised model of their anxiety, incorporating information from their pre-treatment assessments of unhelpful thoughts and beliefs and avoided situations.
-The guide includes avoided
+Users are

-The impending social event activates the assumptions outlined earlier: excessively high standards of social performance, beliefs about performing in a certain way in social situations, and unconditional negative self beliefs.
+The impending social event activates the assumptions outlined earlier: excessively high standards of social performance, beliefs about performing in a certain way in social situations, and unconditional negative self-beliefs.
 These assumptions activate causal thoughts for anxiety such as "they'll think I'm stupid," "they will humiliate me by filling in words when I have a speech block," and "the boss will lose respect for me when I make a fool of myself in front of his colleagues."
 Such thoughts lead to a perception that the impending social event is dangerous.
 Safety behaviours are planned for during the dinner to avoid the feared outcomes: letting a partner do most of the talking, keeping any answers to questions short, and silently rehearsing every utterance before saying it.

-During the dinner, negative self focus includes images of struggling to speak, holding up the conversation with stuttering, and being short of breath.
-These are compounded by a destructive cycle where safety behaviours have the reverse effect to what is intended by making the speaker appear odd, unfriendly, distant, or aloof, which worsens feelings of self consciousness, thereby feeding into a cycle involving negative self processing and anxiety symptoms of mental blocking, sweating, and shaking during the dinner.
+During the dinner, negative self-focus includes images of struggling to speak, holding up the conversation with stuttering, and being short of breath.
+These are compounded by a destructive cycle where safety behaviours have the reverse effect to what is intended by making the speaker appear odd, unfriendly, distant, or aloof, which worsens feelings of self-consciousness, thereby feeding into a cycle involving negative self-processing and anxiety symptoms of mental blocking, sweating, and shaking during the dinner.

 Then, after the dinner there is rumination about how humiliating the whole event was and how awkward it would be speaking to the boss at work the next day.
-All that can be recalled is struggling to speak, holding up everyone's conversation, and gasping for breath while trying to speak.
+All that can be recalled about the dinner is struggling to speak, holding up everyone's conversation, and gasping for breath while trying to speak.
 The dinner is added to a mental list of previous failures and confirms the expectation that such events in the future will be similar.

-Section Four
+Section Four.
 This section presents behavioural experiments about feared situations.
 One of the iGlebe clinical psychologists says this to the users: